metapolator/metapolator/elements-of-design.md

 * drag and drop to resort instance list items (also of a multiple-selection);
 * drag and drop into a design space (also a multiple-selection).

-##### string column
+##### family column
-Here strings of instances are managed.
-The connected diamonds show the extend of the string, and the arrow on the bottom item shows the top-down order of the instances.
-The title item above the top instance identifies the string elsewhere in the UI (e.g. for font name generating), double click to get a text edit box.
+Here families of instances are managed.
+The connected diamonds show the extend of the family, and the arrow on the bottom item shows the top-down order of the instances.
+The title item above the top instance identifies the family elsewhere in the UI (e.g. for font name generating), double click to get a text edit box.
 The title item also shows the number of instances contained, double click to get a text edit box with up/down arrows:

 ![](http://mmiworks.net/metapolator/stringlen.png)

 The changes to the number of instances is applied at the bottom of the list.

-* create strings of instances via local menu (see below), or by mouse-down, drag across multiple instances, release: all instances involved form a new string of instances; default title: "string \<number\>", where the number steadily increases (for the project scope);
+* create families of instances via local menu (see below), or by mouse-down, drag across multiple instances, release: all instances involved form a new family of instances; default title: "family \<number\>", where the number steadily increases (for the project scope);
-  * the stringing starts on mouse-down; when the mouse is down and moved outside the string column, the stringing is undone; when the mouse is released outside the view column, the stringing did not take place.
+  * the family gathering starts on mouse-down; when the mouse is down and moved outside the family column, the family gathering is undone; when the mouse is released outside the view column, the family gathering did not take place.
 * drag and drop instances (via in the control column) to:
-  * resort in the string;
+  * resort in the family;
-  * add to string by dropping inside;
+  * add to family by dropping inside;
-  * remove from string by dropping outside.
+  * remove from family by dropping outside.
-* extend the string by grabbing the top/bottom diamond and dragging it over instances above/below the string;
+* extend the family by grabbing the top/bottom diamond and dragging it over instances above/below the family;
-* reduce the string by grabbing the top/bottom diamond and dragging it over instances down/up towards centre of the string;
+* reduce the family by grabbing the top/bottom diamond and dragging it over instances down/up towards centre of the family;
-* click in the string title item to select the complete string;<br/>
+* click in the family title item to select the complete family;<br/>
 ![](http://mmiworks.net/metapolator/stringselected2.png)<br/>
-this is different than selecting all the instances in a string (e.g. in how it interacts with adding and removing items, or with copying it and pasting it elsewhere); multiple selection also works here;
+this is different than selecting all the instances in a family (e.g. in how it interacts with adding and removing items, or with copying it and pasting it elsewhere); multiple selection also works here;
-* drag and drop complete strings, via the title item
+* drag and drop complete families, via the title item
-* a string contains two or more instances; reducing a string to one instance by any means results in removing the string;
+* a family contains two or more instances; reducing a family to one instance by any means results in removing the family;
-* ps: instances and strings can appear in any order on this list (as long as strings are continuous, i.e. only string members are shown in a string).
+* ps: instances and families can appear in any order on this list (as long as families are continuous, i.e. only family members are shown in a family).

 #### buttons
 At the bottom of the list action buttons are displayed.
 From left (for L–to–R UI locales) we see:

 1. New instance button; See local menu item of the same name;
-* Create string of instances button; See local menu item of the same name;
+* Create family of instances button; See local menu item of the same name;
-* Duplicate button; duplicate the current selection of instance(s) or string(s);
+* Duplicate button; duplicate the current selection of instance(s) or family/-ies;
 * Delete button; See local menu item of the same name.

 #### local menu